Uninett/Argus/README.md

 #### Optional: Old frontend

+> [!WARNING]
+> Support for this backend will be dropped in version 2 of argus-server.
+Please
+> try the new backend.

 The old frontend needs:

 * **Redis**.
 Redis backs the websockets, in order to push realtime updates to